 We're Hiring!
-Capital Campaign Coordinator Job Posting
+Fundraising Coordinator Job Posting

-The Campaign Coordinator is a key on-the-ground fundraiser, relationship builder, and cheer-leader for Apple Street Market’s Community Owner-focused capital campaign.
+The Fundraising Campaign Coordinator is a key on-the-ground fundraiser, relationship builder, and cheer-leader for Apple Street Market’s Community Owner-focused capital campaign.

 The Coordinator will build and maintain the pace and momentum of the campaign.
 The Coordinator oversees implementation of outreach and solicitations according to the campaign planning and timeline, drives completion of campaign objectives, informs development of campaign resources, and may be a part of determining overall and large-investor strategy.
 Further, in order to make sure all aspects of the campaign are working well, the Coordinator will work to marshal Board, staff, and volunteer resources; this role requires strong project management skills, including an ability to clearly communicate deadlines, hold collaborating campaign members accountable for their contributions, and identify and mitigate emerging and urgent challenges.

 The Coordinator works closely with the Consultant and Fundraising Committee, who guide the overall campaign (both the planning and implementation), and reports to the Board Fundraising Chair.
 The Coordinator will facilitate and organize the process from beginning to end, providing direction, support and encouragement to other members of the campaign team.
 Being the Coordinator requires good communication and delegation.